fisharebest/webtrees/library/fisharebest/ext-calendar/README.md

 [shims](https://en.wikipedia.org/wiki/Shim_%28computing%29) for the
 [functions](https://php.net/ref.calendar) and [constants](https://php.net/calendar.constants)
 in PHP‘s [ext/calendar](https://php.net/calendar) extension.
-It allows you to use these functions on servers that do not have the extension installed.
+It allows you to use these functions on servers that do not have the extension installed (such as HHVM).

 * [cal_days_in_month()](https://php.net/cal_days_in_month)
 * [cal_from_jd()](https://php.net/cal_from_jd)